theakopov/fcloud/docs/usage/configuration.md

 You can work with the configuration file in two methods:

-1. You can get information about where it is located by using `fcloud config path`.
+1. You can get information about where it is located using `fcloud config path` or see the contents using `fcloud config read`.

 2. Using high-level functions in the `fcloud config` command group